AndrewMonteith/UFL/README.md

 ```

 ### Current Questions for my supervisor:
-1. Parameters in the evaluate function. mapping, component & index_values?
-The evaluate function may not be needed for my side of the project
+1. Parameters in the evaluate function. x, mapping, component & index_values?
+The evaluate function may not be needed for my side of the project?
+2. Some methods include a domain parameter like the Constant class.
+Foudn some examples of domain but they are basically german to me. domain.py?